PawanOsman/ChatGPT/README.md

-# ChatGPT API Free Reverse Proxy
+# ChatGPT `gpt-3.5-turbo` API for Free (as a Reverse Proxy)

-Welcome to the **ChatGPT API Free Reverse Proxy** project, a complimentary resource allowing seamless access to OpenAI's API.
-This project mirrors the official OpenAI API endpoints, enabling users to leverage OpenAI functionalities without direct cost.
-Dive into our documentation to discover how to set up your reverse proxy or connect with our hosted service for an even smoother experience.
+Welcome to the ChatGPT API Free Reverse Proxy, offering free self-hosted API access to ChatGPT (`gpt-3.5-turbo`) with OpenAI's familiar structure, so no code changes are needed.

 ## Quick Links